dibsy/Recipies-Of-A-Jenkins-Hacker/pipeline-attacks/README.md

-- Attacking via a PR
+## Attacking via a Pull Request
+- Opensource projects in github/gitlab allows contributors to create a Pull Request
+- To determine if the PR is able to be merged or the tests are working correctly, the maintainers configures the Build System to start a new build.
+- As an attacker if we can change the Jenkinsfile and the build runs the contents of the modified Jenkinsfile, we can carry out attacks of credential dumping,pivoting,etc

-- Attacking using a build token
+## Attacking using a build token